kent-map/kent/docs/dickens/19c-kent.md

 [Canterbury Tales: from the city to the Sea](https://www.youtube.com/watch?v=461nK7mazNo)

 The county's hop picking and farming traditions are invoked by a number of writers including Blackmore (in [Alice Lorraine](alice-lorraine-blackmore)) and Eden Phillpotts.
 Not surprisingly some of the most detailed (and possibly more realistic) portrayals of Kent farming life are by local authors such as [Bessie Marchant](19c-marchantb-biography).
 Rural traditions peculiar to East Kent include [hoodening](19c-hoodening).

+Want to explore the county on bike or on foot?
+Try one of these [walks](https://explorekent.org/explore-kent-town-maps/).